romnn/microgpusim/WIP.md

 - today:

-  - xtask: allow comparing traces
-  - tracer: allow tracing all instructions
-  - allow using full accelsim traces for simulate (do we miss out on the allocations though?).
+  - check for statistical variability with profiling

+  - add option for l2 set index unless when in compat mode
+  - add option for full trace and do the filtering post-tracing

+    - (so we dont need to maintain separate traces)

   - validate the number of warp instructions for the execution driven frontend and test that.

   - write more execution driven examples (especially the different transpose variants)